facebookresearch/esm/.github/ISSUE_TEMPLATE/bug.md

 ---
 name: "[Bug Report]"
-about: Create a bug report.
-For other questions: see Discussions tab.
+about: "Create a bug report.
+For other questions: see Discussions tab."

 ---